nbaldy/BlackDOS/README.txt

-	The very first time our program is run, bootload must be compiled using "nasm bootload.asm".
-To run our program, use compileOS.sh to compile the operating system, and then run it using 'echo "c" | bochs -f bdos.txt'.
+The very first time our program is run, bootload must be compiled by executing the command
+   "nasm bootload.asm".
+To run our program, use compileOS.sh to compile the operating system, then execute the command
+   "dd if=msg of=floppya.img bs=512 count=1 seek=30 conv=notrunc"
+to place msg into sector 30 and then run the operating system using "echo "c" | bochs -f bdos.txt"